 Routing Plugin

-This article explains how to extend Plauti Assign matching and assignment by switching a MatchGroup to "Operational Mode: Plugin" and implementing a custom Apex class that follows global interface srrPluginInterface.
+This article explains how to extend Plauti Assign by implementing a custom Apex class that follows global interface srrPluginInterface.
+Plugins allow you to customize matching, assignee filtering, assignment logic, and react to SLA escalation events.

 Overview